Passport: Improving Automated Formal Verification Using Identifiers: Encodings

-To handle these kinds of common identifiers, we use our training data set to create a fixed identifier vocabulary.
-That is, we count the occurrences of each identifier, and include in our vocabulary those whose count is above an experimentally chosen, fixed threshold (see Section~\ref{sec:evaluation} for an evaluation of different thresholds).
+\paragraph{Implementation} To decide which identifiers are common enough to be indexed, we use our training data set to create a fixed identifier vocabulary.
+That is, we count the occurrences of each identifier, and include in our vocabulary those whose count is above an experimentally chosen, fixed threshold (see Section~\ref{ssec:hyperparameters} for an evaluation of different thresholds).
+Using separate vocabularies for each category of identifier allows us to use different thresholds across different categories; since type constructors are less common overall than local variables, they might require having a lower threshold for being included in the vocabulary.